matheusccastroo/vscode-meteor-toolbox/README.md

 Extension to enable intelisense for Meteor core, added packages and custom packages.
 Also adds launch configurations for the browser (run/debug).

-The packages watcher is made from [meteor-package-intellisense](https://github.com/mattblackdev/meteor-package-intellisense).
+The packages watcher is inspired on [meteor-package-intellisense](https://github.com/mattblackdev/meteor-package-intellisense).

 ## Usage